These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

 7. Overly elegant furniture

-Even though many of the buyers looking at flip properties have young families, that doesn’t stop Christina from choosing fussy-looking furniture when she’s staging.
-Rather than sticking with simple, classic options, she constantly lets her own taste influence how she decorates.
+Many buyers looking at flip properties have young families, but this doesn’t stop Christina from staging with fussy-looking furniture.
+Rather than sticking with simple, classic options, she lets her own taste influence how she decorates.
 Overly elegant furniture can be a huge turnoff for buyers.

 Next: This kitchen feature is often way oversized.